yraies/crustyswarm/README.md

 To run use `cargo run <path-to-config>`.
-For help run `cargp run -- --help`.
+For help run `cargo run -- --help`.